 Our kids learned the art of bartering and the skills of negotiating and conversing with the locals.
 This experience is something they will always be able to reflect upon.

-Learning to barter is a skill can take a few times to get it right.
-The vendors are fun and will typically drop only until they can no longer offer a deal.
-Enjoy the process.
+Learning to barter is a skill that can take a few times to get right.
+The vendors are fun to barter with and will typically only drop in price until they can no longer offer a deal.
+Enjoy the experience!

 Go Treasure Hunting